 To sum up

-Good communication, using different methods (verbal and nonverbal) will help minimize risks, maximize teams’ productivity and ensure that the final product is in line with your expectations.
+Communication in Agile software development, using different methods (verbal and nonverbal) will help minimize risks, maximize teams’ productivity, and ensure that the final product is in line with your expectations.
 Has communication influenced in your relationship with your technology provider and with expected results?

 Questions?
 Comments?
 Concerns?
 Contact us for more information.
 We’ll quickly get back to you with the information you need.Go Back